geofflyons/PortfolioProjects/README.md

   https://public.tableau.com/views/COVID19SimpleDash/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

 #### Single Case Research Design (JASP)
-* This is a pdf file showing the results of a single case research design study that explored the effect of a novel intetervention for pain and sleep disorder on sleep levels i na male patient.
-The open source platform JASP has been used for this project.
-This software is similar to SPSS.
+* The results of a single case research design study that explored the effect of a novel intervention for pain on sleep levels in a male patient.
+The open source software JASP has been used for this project which is similar to SPSS.

   https://github.com/geofflyons/PortfolioProjects/blob/main/projectfiles/CaseStudyExample2024.pdf